d-bl/GroundForge/Examples.md

   You will need a github account for both types of contribution.
   Fixing our non-native grammar would be much appreciated.

-Though the number of patterns (also available in copyrighted resources) might be overwhelming, there is still a lot of room for further variations.

-Explore, experiment, play and discover!

 [GroundForge]: https://d-bl.github.io/GroundForge/
 [simple form]: https://d-bl.github.io/GroundForge/stitches.html